xoity/xoity/README.md

 ---

-## 🛠️ What I'm Working On
+## 🛠️ What I'm Working On ATM
-- 🔒 **[Security Project Name]:** A cutting-edge tool for automating vulnerability detection and reporting.
+- 🔒 **infraninja:** A cutting-edge tool for automating vulnerability detection and reporting.
-- 🌐 **[Open Source Contribution]:** Enhancing system monitoring frameworks for open-source communities.
+- 🌐 **SMTP discovery script && Sysmonitorytool:** Enhancing system monitoring frameworks for open-source communities.

 ---